kotlin-hands-on/hands-on/Introduction to Coroutines/08_Channels.md

 }
 ```

-If you want to better understand what's going on in this example, watch the following video:
+If you want to understand better what's going on in this example, watch the following video:

 [Video explaining the channels sample](https://youtu.be/IHF7wFvwtvE)

 #### Task

 Implement the function `loadContributorsChannels` that requests all the GitHub contributors concurrently,
-but shows an intermediate progress at the same time.
+but shows intermediate progress at the same time.
 Use two previous functions:
 `loadContributorsConcurrent` from `Request5Concurrent.kt` and `loadContributorsProgress` from `Request6Progress.kt`.

 #### Tip

-Different coroutines that concurrently receive contributors lists for different repositories can send all the received
+Different coroutines that concurrently receive contributor lists for different repositories can send all the received
 results to the same channel:

 ```kotlin